sumonst21/nx/docs/generated/api-web/executors/webpack.md

 Type: `string`

-Path to a function which takes a webpack config, some context and returns the resulting webpack config
+Path to a function which takes a webpack config, some context and returns the resulting webpack config.
+See https://nx.dev/guides/customize-webpack